rlivings39/learning-ai/coursera-ai-courses/modern-automated-ai-agents/README.md

 There are 2 types of LLMs

 * **Auto-encoding** - The readers.
 Learn sequences by predicting tokens given past and future context.
 Great for classification, embedding + retrieval tasks.
 E.g. BERT, XLNET, RoBERTa, sBERT
 * **Auto-regressive** - The writers.
 Predict a future token given either past or future context, but not both.
 Can generate text.
 Can read text but must be larger than auto-encoding for similar functionality.
-E.g. GPT, Llama, Anthroipic's Claude, most LLMs/"gen AI".
+E.g. GPT, Llama, Anthropic's Claude, most LLMs/"gen AI".

 ## Agentic tools